Wolferacing/wolfsdenvideo/DEPLOYMENT.md

     npm install
     ```

-3.  **Configure the Host URL:**
+3.  **Configure Local Host URL:**
-    This is a critical step.
-The client-side scripts need to know the URL of your server.
+    The client-side scripts need to know the URL of your local server.
     -   Open the file `public/config.js`.
     -   Change the `HOST_URL` to `localhost:3000` for local testing.
     ```javascript
-    // public/config.js
     window.APP_CONFIG = {
       HOST_URL: 'localhost:3000' // For local development
     };
     ```

 4.  **Set up the database:**
-    -   Create a new database in your PostgreSQL instance.
-    -   The application needs a database connection URL.
-You will set this as an environment variable.

-5.  **Configure Environment Variable:**
+    By default, the application will automatically use a local `db.sqlite` file in the project root, requiring no setup.

+5.  **(Optional) Configure for PostgreSQL/MySQL:**
-    Create a file named `.env` in the root of the project.
-This file will store your local database connection string and is ignored by git.
+    If you want to test against a remote database locally, create a file named `.env` in the project root.
+This file is ignored by git.
+Add your database connection string to it:
-    Add the following line to your `.env` file, replacing the values with your own:
-    ```
+    ```bash
-    # .env file
+    # .env
     DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE_NAME"

-    # To test the automated migration feature locally, you can add a second
-    # database URL.
-The server will copy data from DATABASE_URL to NEW_DATABASE_URL on startup.
-    # NEW_DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/firevplayer_new"

-    # Example for a local setup:
-    # DATABASE_URL="postgresql://postgres:mysecretpassword@localhost:5432/firevplayer"
     ```

-6.  **Run the server:**
+    When this file is present, the application will use the specified database instead of SQLite.

+6.  **Apply Database Schema:**
+    Run the migration command to create the necessary tables in your database (either SQLite or the one from your `.env` file).
     ```bash
+    npx sequelize-cli db:migrate
+    ```

+7.  **Run the server:**
+    ```bash
     npm start
     ```
     The server will start, and you can access the application at `http://localhost:3000`.
-The server will automatically create the necessary `player_state` table in your database on its first run.

 ## Deployment to Render